veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu-button.md

 A menu button is always associated with a “Menu” component that contains a list of “Menu Items”.
 When a menu button is clicked , the associated menu will be shown.
 Menu is hidden

 ### Usage
-A menu button is useful when there is a need to design an interface for users to select from a set of options without consuming the GUI layout.
+A menu button is used to provide an interface for the user to trigger a menu list.
+The menu appears where menu button exists.

 ### How to use